darvid7/actualwebsite/content/projects.md

 			<img class="project-image-thumb" src="/images/projects/fb-hack.png" alt="" />
 		</a>
 		<p style="font-size: 15px">
-			Realizing the impact of the wildfires in California which were unknown to us before we got to Sillion Valley, we made an application to notify you about disasters nearby so you can prepare for them & help others.
+			Realizing the impact of the wildfires in California which were unknown to us before we got to Sillion Valley, we made an application to notify you about disasters.
 We won 2nd place against teams form hackathons at MIT, Carnegie Mellon, Stanford and London just to name a few!
 		</p>
 	</article>
 	<article class="6u 12u$(xsmall) work-item" style="text-align: center;">